daveredfern/daveredfern/content/now.md

 I am currently focusing my efforts on:

-**Continuously improving this website** with the goals of making it as lean, fast, and user-friendly as possible.
+**Continuously improving this website** with the goals of making it lean, fast, and user-friendly.
 If you have any suggestions for improving it, [let me know](/contact/).

+**Sharing my film photography online.** I’ve started to create a [photos section](/photos/) on this website.
+It’s a work-in-progress.

 **Working at Conversion Rate Expert** as head of design and development.
 CRE is the world’s leading agency for conversion rate optimization (CRO)—a term they coined in 2007.